Rishifanterboy/Drum-kit-JS/README.md

 ---

+## 🛠️ Tech Stack

+- **HTML5**: For the structure of the drum kit web app.
+- **CSS3**: For styling and responsive design to ensure the app works across devices.
+- **JavaScript**: For sound playback, handling keyboard/mouse events, and animations.

+---

 ## 🔑 Features

 - Click or press keys (`w`, `a`, `s`, `d`, `j`, `k`, `l`) to play different drum sounds